 Why do we assemble, according to the Scriptures?

 Most brethren would readily agree to the fact that encouragement of the saints is the Biblical purpose for assembling.
-Our worship to God and other actions done in the assembly all gear toward that end.
-What I fail to understand, however, is why there so often is a disconnect between what is said above and what the Scriptures also say below.
+Our service to God and other actions done in the assembly all gear toward that end.
+So why is there neglect of the following Scriptural principles?

 Now we that are strong ought to bear the infirmities of the weak, and not to please ourselves.
 Let each one of us please his neighbor for that which is good, unto edifying.

-Yet time and time again we see brethren who ought to know better attempt to skirt these responsibilities.
-Christians who are more than willing to seek to do good to their neighbors despise their brethren.
+Sadly, there are some Christians who prove more than willing to seek to do good to their neighbors and yet despise their brethren.
 Why?
 Not because of false teaching or immorality, but over differences of opinion on matters of liberty.
 The very ones whom they should care about the most seem to get the least attention, not because of some critical matter of the faith, but because they forgot to check themselves at the door.

 It is always easier to see the Pharisee in the other than it is in yourself.